bakdata/kafka-large-message-serde/README.md

 ##### Azure Blob Storage

-When adding `large-message-azure-blob-storage` to store large messages on Azure Blob Storage, the following options are
+To store large messages on Azure Blob Storage, add the module `large-message-azure-blob-storage` as a dependency.
-available:
+The following options are available:

 ``large.message.abs.connection.string``
   Azure connection string for connection to blob storage.
 Leave empty if Azure credential provider chain should be used.